SynthER

 Key Methods:

-- Experience augmentation: sample synthetic transitions from the diffusion model and add them to the replay buffer alongside real experience.
+- Experience augmentation: sample synthetic transitions from the diffusion model and add them to the replay buffer.
+Training are batches are mixed with real experience.

 - Importance weighting: assign lower weights to synthetic transitions if their log‐probability under the learned diffusion model is low, mitigating model bias.

-- Agent training loop: alternate between collecting real experiences with the current policy, retraining the diffusion model, and generating new synthetic data for policy updates.
+- Training loop: alternate between collecting real experiences with the current policy, retraining the diffusion model, and generating new synthetic data for policy updates.